Alabama Butterfly Atlas

 The records analyzed here are only a beginning.
 As more data is collected, these maps and graphs will paint a more accurate picture of distribution and abundance in Alabama.
 Submit your sightings to albutterflyatlas@gmail.com.

-Sightings in the following counties: Baldwin, Bibb, Colbert, Elmore, Greene, Jackson, Madison, Marion, Mobile, Perry, Pickens, Randolph, Shelby, Washington
+Sightings in the following counties: Baldwin, Bibb, Colbert, Elmore, Greene, Jackson, Madison, Marion, Marshall, Mobile, Perry, Pickens, Randolph, Shelby, Washington

 • Map Symbol for Recent Sightings Sightings in the past 5 years